 - 2) Select the camera (s) to be configured with the same OSD settings.
-You can also check the checkbox of Analog to select all cameras. - 3) Click the OK button to finish the Copy settings and back to the OSD Configuration interface.
+You can also check Analog to select all cameras. - 3) Click OK to finish the Copy settings and back to the OSD Configuration interface.

-Step 8 Click the Apply button to apply the settings.
+Step 8 Click Apply to apply the settings.